Fun facts about JOHN PHILIP SOUSA

 John Philip Sousa served briefly as the conductor of the Navy Band at Great Lakes Naval Station outside of Chicago, Illinois.
 Shortly after the onset of the First World War, Sousa was called back into service at the rank of Lieutenant Commander to boost morale during the Great War.
 This also marked the first time a musician had been given a commissioned rank in the Navy.
 It was also a tremendous boost for the Navy band program as many young musicians flocked to recruitment offices in the hopes of serving under the baton of Maestro Sousa.

-John Philip Sousa's final rehearsal and performance with the Marine Band occurred in 1932 not long before his death.
+John Philip Sousa's final rehearsal occurred in 1932 with the Ringgold Band in Reading, PA, the day before he passed away.
 The last piece he conducted with the esteemed ensemble was Stars and Stripes Forever.